plantismash/documentation/docs/modules/clusterblast.md

 ### ClusterBLAST database

-More infromation about how to update the clusterBLAST database are available in the [plantiSMASH Wiki](https://github.com/plantismash/plantismash/wiki).
+More information about how to update the clusterBLAST database are available in the [plantiSMASH Wiki](https://github.com/plantismash/plantismash/wiki).

 ### Ranking system